mendix/docs/content/refguide/suppression-rules.md

 ## 3 Suppressing a Warning in the Errors Pane {#suppress-warning}

-From the **Errors** pane, you can suppress a warning for a document, a module, or the entire project:
+From the **Errors** pane, you can suppress a warning for a document, a module, or the entire app:

 ![Suppressing a Warning](attachments/suppression-rules/suppressing-warning.png)

 ### 3.1 Suppressing a Warning for a Specific Document